-Definition 3.16 (Public Key Cryptography).
-A public key cryptography system uses two keys per participant: A public key k_p , to be disseminated to everyone, and a secret (private) key k_s , only known to the owner.
+Definition 3.15 (Public Key Cryptography).
+A public key cryptography system uses two keys per participant: A public key $k_p$ , to be disseminated to everyone, and a secret (private) key $k_s$ , only known to the owner.
 A message encrypted with the public key of the intended receiver can be decrypted only with the corresponding secret key.
 Also, messages can be digitally signed; a message verifiable with a public key must have been signed with the corresponding secret key.

-- Popular public key cryptosystems include RSA, Elliptic Curve Cryptography, etc. - We study a public key cryptosystem based on the discrete logarithm problem. - In Diffie-Hellman Key Exchange algorithm (Algorithm 3.7), Alice picked a secret number a and computed a public number k_a = g^a mod p which Alice sent to Bob.
-We use the exact same idea in Algorithm 3.17 to generate a pair of public and secret keys (k_p, k_s).
+- Popular public key cryptosystems include RSA, Elliptic Curve Cryptography, etc. - We study a public key cryptosystem based on the DL problem. - In Diffie-Hellman Key Exchange algorithm (Algorithm 3.7), Alice picked a secret number a and computed a public number $k_a = g^a \mod p$ which Alice sent to Bob.
+We use the exact same idea in Algorithm 3.16 to generate a pair of public and secret keys $(k_p, k_s)$ .

-''' p,g as defined earlier
+''' 1 # p, g as defined earlier

-def generate_key():
+2 def generate_key():

-Pick a random secret key k_s \in \{1,2,\ldots,p-1\}
+4 Pick a random secret key k_s \in \{1, 2, ..., p-1\}

-k_p = g^{k_s} \mod p
+5 k_p = g^{k_s} \mod p

-return k_p,k_s '''
+6 return k_p, k_s '''

-Algorithm 3.17: Key Generation
+Algorithm 3.16: Key Generation

-3.4 Digital Signatures
+3.4 Public Key Encryption